Liongold/brackets-pdfexport/README.md

 This extension would not be here if it wasn't for the help of Steffen Bruchmann ([sbruchmann](https://github.com/sbruchmann)).
 This extension makes use of [PDFKit](https://github.com/devongovett/pdfkit) and [blob-stream](https://github.com/devongovett/blob-stream), two libraries by Devon Govett and other contributors.

 ## Changelog
-Since the extension is still in heavy development, there are no changelogs being compiled.
-However, this will change once the first stable release is published.
+Since this extension has just got its first stable release, there are no changelogs yet.
+These will be compiled for future versions.
+Still, you can check out the commits pushed to the extension's repositroy on [Github](https://github.com/Liongold/brackets-pdfexport/commits/master).

 ## License
 This extension is licensed under the MIT License.
 You should receive a copy of this license with the extension.
-If you do not receive it, please read it online on [Github] (https://github.com/Liongold/brackets-pdfexport/blob/master/LICENSE).
+If you do not receive it, please read it online on [Github](https://github.com/Liongold/brackets-pdfexport/blob/master/LICENSE).